How Much Do You Know About Your Teeth?

 - Premolars: The eight flatter and larger set of teeth also used for tearing and crushing food are the premolars.
 Four teeth are located on the upper jaw and four on the bottom, closer to the rear.

 - Molars: The largest and flattest teeth of all are the molars.
-Located in the back of the mouth, most adults have 12 for chewing and grinding food.
+Found towards the very back of the mouth, most adults have 12 for chewing and grinding food.
 That number includes the third molars, or the wisdom teeth, which often need to be extracted due to infection, overcrowding or impaction.

 Parts of Each Tooth